Siddopari/STEMlab_Pynq-SDK/Redpitaya-&-Zynq-architecture.md

     * **SD**: the SD card contains the boot image and root file system for Ubuntu 18.04 LTS.

-    * **RAM** (512 MB): random access memory of the PS.
+    * **RAM** (512 MB): random access memory for the PS.
 The PYNQ environment provides simple tools to reserve part of the memory and perform DMA operations, i.e data streams of type RAM --> PS --> PL for custom waveform synthesis and PL --> PS --> RAM for long waveform acquisition.

 * The **PL** is the *actual* FPGA, which includes look-up tables (LUTs), flip-flops, DSP logic, BRAM ... to implement custom designs.
 It is connected to (*):